ImaginariumLabs/size-harmony-hub/APIwidget/docs/user-guides/USER_GUIDE.md

 To access the full dashboard:

-1. Click the expand icon on the widget
+1. Click the expand icon on any widget
+2. Alternatively, click the APIwidget icon in the system tray and select "Open Dashboard"
-2. View detailed information about all your API providers
+3. View detailed information about all your API providers
-3. See historical usage trends and patterns
+4. See historical usage trends and patterns
-4. Access advanced settings and configurations
+5. Access advanced settings and configurations

 ### Dashboard Features

 - **Usage Overview**: Summary of all API usage
 - **Cost Analysis**: Detailed breakdown of costs by provider
 - **Usage Trends**: Charts showing usage patterns over time
+- **Model Breakdown**: Analysis of usage by model for each provider
+- **Daily Usage**: Track usage and costs on a daily basis
+- **Token Distribution**: Analyze the distribution of input vs. output tokens
 - **Recommendations**: Suggestions for optimizing API usage

+### Dashboard Navigation

+The dashboard includes a side menu for easy navigation:

+- **Dashboard**: Main overview page
+- **Usage Analytics**: Detailed usage statistics and trends
+- **Request History**: History of API requests
+- **Widget Gallery**: Browse and add pre-configured widgets
+- **Floating Widgets**: Manage multiple floating widgets
+- **API Providers**: Detailed pages for each provider (OpenAI, Claude, Gemini)
+- **API Keys**: Manage your API keys
+- **Help & Support**: Access help and support resources

 ## Troubleshooting